Abu Bakarr Gaye

-Abu Bakarr Gaye (26 September 1951 in Barra – 2 December 2010 in Banjul) was a Gambian politician and the Minister of Health and Social Welfare of Gambia in 2009–2010.
+Abu Bakarr Gaye (26 September 1951 in Banjul – 2 December 2010 in Banjul) was a Gambian politician and the Minister of Health and Social Welfare of Gambia in 2009–2010.

 Biography

-Abu Bakarr Gaye was born on September 26, 1951 in Barra.
-From 1960 to 1965, he attended Maburaki Secondary School in Sierra Leone.
-From 1967 to 1968, he studied in USSR at Patrice Lumumba University in Moscow.
+Gaye was born on September 26, 1951, in Banjul.
+From 1960 to 1965, he attended the Maburaki Secondary School in Sierra Leone.
+From 1967 to 1968, he studied in the USSR at the Patrice Lumumba University in Moscow.
 In 1973, Gaye received a doctorate in general medicine.

 His professional career began in 1974 at the Ministry of Health of Sierra Leone.
 In 1977, he began working at Basse Hospital in Basse Santa Su.
 In 1979, he was appointed chief physician of Bansang Hospital in the village of Bansang and worked there until 1981.
 After that, until 1997, Gaye was engaged in private medical practice in Barra.
-Until 2004 he worked at Ahmadiy Hospital.
+Till 2004 he worked at the Ahmadiy Hospital.

-On 30 October 2009, Gaye was introduced by the President of the Republic of the Gambia, Yahya Jammeh, to the Gambian Cabinet of Ministers and was appointed Minister of Health and Social Affairs.
+On 30 October 2009, Gaye was introduced by the president of the Republic of the Gambia, Yahya Jammeh, to the Gambian Cabinet of Ministers and was appointed Minister of Health and Social Affairs.
 He succeeded Mariatou Jallow.

-Abu Bakarr Gaye had a profound knowledge in the field of tropical medicine, spoke fluent Russian, English and French.
+Gaye had a profound knowledge in the field of tropical medicine, and spoke fluent Russian, English and French.
 He was also fluent in several West African languages.

-Abu Bakarr Gaye died on December 2, 2010 at Edward Francis Small Teaching Hospital.
+Gaye died on December 2, 2010, at Edward Francis Small Teaching Hospital.